-PCB, or Printed Circuit Board, is a substrate produced by circuit printing technology, which is used to carry various electronic components, so as to combine to achieve circuit functions.
+PCB, or Printed Circuit Board, is a substrate produced by circuit printing technology used to carry various electronic components to combine to achieve circuit functions.
 After core processes such as circuit film exposure, development, etching, and electroplating on the PCB copper clad board, all the copper foils are removed except for the circuits on the copper clad board to form a complete circuit layer.
 If electrical conduction is required between multilayer PCBs, drilling is required, and copper is attached to the holes to achieve conduction.

 PCB is the basic component of electronic products.
 For products of different purposes, the PCBs that need to be selected are also different.
 Usually, we use the number of layers, substrate material, and scope of application to classify PCBs.